alandixon/Android_Usefuls/README.md

 <br>

 A list of things I learnt the hard way.
-Many of these use [adb](https://developer.android.com/studio/command-line/adb.html).
+Many of these use [adb](https://developer.android.com/studio/command-line/adb.html). ([adbshell.com](http://adbshell.com/) has a good list of commands you can use with adb).
+See [Connecting](#Connecting) for a bit more about connecting adb to emulators or real hardware.

-These are based around Xamarin, C# and Visual Studio 2017.
+These tips and tricks are based around Xamarin, C# and Visual Studio 2017.
 I usually run the Android Emulators, rather than the MS ones as I prefer VirtualBox to Hyper-V, but it shouldn't matter here.